raphaelcristal/PyProcessParallel/README.md

 ## How to use

-For a simpe example we will write a script which will tokenize some strings and write them to a file.
+For a simple example we will write a script which will tokenize some strings and write them to a file.
 You can find this example in example.py.
 First we will write the work_generator.
-The work_generator can either by a function with uses the keyword yield or an class which implements \__iter\__:
+The work_generator needs to be an iterable, in the example a python generator is used:

 ```python
 texts = [